gerbera/gerbera/doc/scripting.rst

 .. code-block:: xml

     <import-function>
-        <audio-file>importAudioKarl</audio-file>
+        <audio-file>importAudioInitial</audio-file>
         <video-file>importVideo</video-file>
         <image-file>importImage</image-file>
         <playlist create-link="yes">importPlaylist</playlist>
         <meta-file>importMetadata</meta-file>
     </import-function>

-If you set `import-script` in `config.xml` the script is fully evaluated and calls the wrapper to select the correct import function.
+If you set the deprecated `import-script` in `config.xml` the script is fully evaluated for each file and calls the wrapper to select the correct import function.

 .. literalinclude:: ../scripts/js/import.js
     :start-after: // Global Variables